 First, all participants answered a number of demographic questions.
-The participants of this experiment were randomized into one of four conditions, corresponding to the four treatments of Experiment 1B run with subjects from Pittsburgh: the Clinton won, private group, the Clinton won, private group, the Trump won, private group, and the Trump won, public group.
+The participants of this experiment were randomized into one of four conditions, corresponding to the four treatments of Experiment 1: the Clinton won, private group, the Clinton won, public group, the Trump won, private group, and the Trump won, public group.
 Those in the two Clinton won groups were told that we surveyed, in another survey, participants from an area where Hillary Clinton won in 2016.
-Those in the two Trump won groups were told instead that we surveyed participants from an area that Donald Trump won in 2016.
-We did not give to the subjects any other information about the area where the other experiment was conducted.
+Those in the two Trump won groups were told instead that we surveyed participants from an area where Donald Trump won in 2016.